VHS Revival wages war with two of sci-fi’s most terrifying creations

 Seven years later, The Terminator‘s James Cameron would direct Aliens, a superlative sequel which ditched the quiet foreboding for an action-packed extravaganza, and while many feel his vision cheapened Scott’s creation by adding a whole colony of easily bested xenomorphs, he developed on the tribal instincts of the species while highlighting their immense capacity for adaptability.
 Alien 3 was a movie that divided opinion, while spin-offs such as Alien vs Predator were cynical and downright lousy, but for the most part the Alien franchise is one of unprecedented influence which left an indelible mark on the horror/sci-fi sub-genre.

 In the end, the Alien franchise gave us a protracted history of the xenomorph species, while The Thing remains something of a mystery.
 Is less more in this case?
 I’ll leave this one to the subjectivity of our readers.

 The Thing is a molecular menace with the ability to assimilate other organisms and imitate them to a tee.
 As you can probably imagine, this raises a plethora of trust issues, and those who are exposed to it will most likely kill each other through sheer paranoia before the creature even has the chance to finish the job.
 Whether in the form of a dog or your closest human ally, this parasitic alien life form is impossible for any human being to distinguish once transformed.
 It even has the ability to imitate human emotions, meaning you could probably go to bed with your wife, kiss her goodnight and wake up as something else entirely.
-The Thing can probably be killed, just like all living organisms, but how do you kill something if you don’t who or where it is?
+The Thing can probably be killed, just like all living organisms, but how do you kill something if you don’t know who or where it is?